 The default method that Toyota engineers use for finding the root cause of particular problems is quite simple.
 It’s referred to as Ask Why Five Times.

-Sophisticated statistical analysis is used here and there, but it’s pretty different from Six Sigma, with its clear structure and total commitment to its data-driven, complex methods.
+Sophisticated statistical analysis is used here and there, but it’s pretty different from Six Sigma’s clear structure and total commitment to its data-driven, complex methods.

 Asking why five times requires a painstaking effort to get to the bottom of the problem.
-It would be best if you also had a solid grasp of the underlying processes so that you can appreciate the information you receive and be properly placed to make full use of it.
+It would be best to have a solid grasp of the underlying processes to appreciate the information you receive and be properly placed to make full use of it.

 7.3 Self-Reflection (Hansei)

 Hansei is a word in the Japanese language that we can break up into two.
 First, there is Han, meaning to change, turn over, or turn upside down.
 Then there is Sei, which means to look back, review, and examine oneself.

 It embodies the act of self-reflection on a mistake you have committed and a commitment you make to remedy the situation and guarantee it doesn’t occur in the future.